FarronF/limerick-council-meetings/meetings/2019/09/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting  of the Municipal District of Adare-Rathkeale -  9th July 2019.md

 Teskey queried if there was a staffing shortage in the area to carry out these type

-of works and requested a staff briefing be provided for the next Meeting.--- 5
+of works and requested a staff briefing be provided for the next Meeting.
+---
+5

  Councillor Sheahan expressed concern in relation to the ongoing sewerage issues